 The NCAA tournament is a gambler's dream, with non-stop action for the first and second rounds, futures bets, bracket pools and everything in between.

 Yahoo Sports' Scott Pianowski and Frank Schwab perused the BetMGM odds and will break down each region from a betting perspective.
-Here's a look at the South region, which has Baylor as the No. 1 seed:
+Here's a look at the West region, featuring the tournament favorite Gonzaga:

 More from Yahoo Sports: